 Navigate to the Tax settings page to choose the option that is appropriate for your business.

 Clearing outstanding balance

-When you've received a prompt payment from your customer and entered the payment into Stitchex, the invoice will still have an outstanding balance.
+When you've received a prompt payment from your customer and entered the payment into Uphance, the invoice will still have an outstanding balance.
 To clear this balance, click the "Settlement Discount" button on the invoice in question.
 This will record the settlement discount against the invoice and clear the outstanding balance, marking the invoice as fully paid.